 Character arc.
 Good movies have main characters that undergo some kind of change or transformation.
 Who is the main character of your essay?
 It's you!
 The you of your essay has to start one way and end up another: more mature, with a different mindset, or having learned a lesson.

 Conflict or transformation.
 Good movies also have challenges.
-The main character doesn’t simply succeed and then keep on succeeding – that’s boring.
+The main character doesn't simply succeed and then keep on succeeding; that's boring.
 Instead, the main character either overcomes an external obstacle or changes in some way from beginning to end.
 Your essay also needs this kind of story drive.
-This can come from an obstacle you overcame, an outside force that stood in your way, a disability or weakness you experience, a seemingly unsolvable problem you face.
-Or it could come from a before/after scenario: you used to be/think/act in one way, but now you've changed into a different/better person.
+This can come from an obstacle you overcame, an outside force that stood in your way, a disability or weakness you experience, or a seemingly unsolvable problem you face.
+Or it could come from a before–after scenario: you used to be, think, or act in one way, but now you've changed into a different or better person.

-Dramatic set-piece.
-In good movies, the conflict or transformation aren't just told to the audience.
+Dramatic set piece.
+In good movies, the conflict or transformation isn't just told to the audience.
 They are acted out in scenes set in specific locations, with dialogue, character close-ups, and different camera angles.
-In your essay, your story also needs to show you dealing with the conflict or transformation you face in a small, zoomed in, and very descriptive scene.
-Think spoken dialog, think sensory description (what did you see, smell, hear, touch?), think action verbs, think feelings.
-This scene should function as one illuminating example of what you overcame, or how you changed.
+In your essay, your story also needs to show you dealing with the conflict or transformation you face in a small, zoomed-in, and descriptive scene.
+Think spoken dialogue, sensory description (i.e., what did you see, smell, hear, taste, or touch?), action verbs, and feelings.
+This scene should function as one illuminating example of what you overcame or how you changed.

-Coming soon: the story of you, starring you, written and directed by you.
+Coming up: the story of you, starring you, written and directed by you.

 Which Prompt Should You Choose?